BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 !img("saw_3.png")

 Inside, grab the hidden *Revive* then use the Honey tree (Q) two times to destroy both of the nearby obstacles.
 Exit out of 8S, then go left to 7S.
 You can get a *Water Gem* here and exit on the other side at 6S.
-Our next destination is all the way to the west, so stop by the Route 1 Nature Center to heal if you'd like
+Our next destination is all the way to the west, so stop by the Route 1 Nature Center to heal if you'd like.

 !img("route1_7.png")